Good leaders inspire people to persevere in the face of adversity and ultimately derive energy from the challenge of confronting their villains.

 The book Confidence Code speaks to confidence as an individual.
 Confidence also exists at a team level.
 After breaking my collarbone, the spouses/partners of the players of my Ultimate team asked me to coach them.
 Three months later we flew to their first tournament and were matched up against last year’s U.S. national champs.
 Our team shouldn’t have completed a single pass, but at half time it was tied.
 At the end, we lost by one.

 I inspired them to play with confidence and earning their trust to try out totally unorthodox defensive and offensive strategies.
 We switched between zone and person coverage within a point (previously unheard of).
 We mixed playing zone coverage in the front and person in the back.
 Our players confidence allowed them to try these things.
-The effectiveness again the confused champs became a virtuous cycle for their level of confidence.
-Granted, they were risks coming from a coach informed by 20 years of experience in the sport; nonetheless, the theories were never tried before and certainly risky.
+The effectiveness against the confused champs became a virtuous cycle for our team’s confidence and a negative spiral for the opponents.

 Villains in Math Class